bthallion/habitica-activity-graph/README.md

 # habitica-activity-graph
-Visualizes and stores daily habit activity on Habitica in a Calendar grid
+Visualizes and stores daily habit activity on Habitica in a calendar grid